Traders gamed financial system to rip off others, London court told

 The traders were all successful, and all driven by the desire to make even more money by trying to nudge rates to levels that would increase profits or reduce losses, Waddington said, although Bittar stood out as the highest earner.

-Bittar, a Frenchman who worked at the German bank’s offices in London, saw his annual 130,000 pound base salary pushed up to a commission-based package of between three and 47 million pounds.
+Bittar, a Frenchman who worked at the German bank’s offices in London, saw his annual 130,000 pound base salary pushed up to between three and 47 million pounds.
 He earned so much that Deutsche Bank struck a deal with him to reduce his package, Waddington said.
+(Editing by Keith Weir)